TU-CSCI3362-SP22/activity-observer-pattern/README.md

 Takeaways:

-Looking at WebPage, Ticker, and AlertBox, we can see that three different patterns of pulling/pushing data are used.
+Looking at WebPage, Ticker, and AlertBox (specifically in sampleWeatherData method) we can see that three different patterns of pulling/pushing data are used.
 - The Ticker class asks it's WeatherData instance variable for updates
 - AlertBox gets the data from a push from WeatherData
 - WebPage takes humidity,temperature, and humidity seperately as method parameters to update.